 Over the course of 20 years or so, the coaching industry has evolved from a niche specialization to a mainstream career option, with over 50,000 coaches practicing worldwide.
 In today’s fast-paced environment, a life coach offer a valuable service for clients looking to navigate their largest challenges at home, at work, and especially balancing the two.

+A life coach will ask you deep and meaningful questions to help you identify what you really want in life.
+They help discover what habits or beliefs are holding you back from achieving this vision of yourself.
 If this sounds like a career option that is right for you and you’d like to learn how to become a life coach, there are five basic steps you’ll need to to take.

 Step 1: Commit to Coaching

 This is important.
 The first mistake aspiring coaches make is to rush into a training program that they are mentally and financially unprepared for.
 Coaching is a wonderful profession that provides tremendous value to the world, but the life of a coach is not for everyone.
 Not only that, but getting certified as a life coach can be quite expensive, as most certification programs will cost $5000 or more.

 Before you embark on your journey as a certified life coach and spend a lot of money on getting certified, it’s best to understand exactly what being a life coach entails.
 This will ensure you enter the world of coaching with confidence and a clear understanding of what you’re looking to give and get out of this profession.

 The most popular and comprehensive introduction to life coaching is Walks of Life, written by Jill Fratto, a certified coach with the National Coach Academy.
 The book has gained tremendous popularity in recent years for its authentic account of what being a life coach is all about, and it comes complete with sample coaching dialogue and a step by step guide on getting certified.
 For someone aspiring to break into this field, this book serves as the perfect introduction.

 Step 2: Find the School That Fits You